DAP Incoterm® 2020: Responsibilities, advantages and disadvantages

 Pros:

-• Greater control over transport provides a better overview of delivery
+• Greater control over transport means better visibility of the delivery process

-• Opportunity to offer a more comprehensive service to the customer
+• An opportunity to offer a more complete service to customers

 Cons:

-• Higher costs, as the seller must pay for transport costs to the destination
+• Higher costs, as the seller is responsible for freight all the way to the destination

 Pros and cons of DAP for the buyer